rodruizronald/go-quitter/example/http_server/README.md

 # HTTP Server Graceful Shutdown

 In this example you can find a dummy API service that uses the `go-quitter` to easily handle a graceful shutdown of the HTTP server on which the service is running.
-First, the main quitter has to be initilized in the `main()` goroutine.
-This is handled in the init function `initMainQuitter()`:
+First, the main quitter is initiated in the init function `initMainQuitter()`:

 ```go
 func initMainQuitter() (*quitter.Quitter, func(), []interface{}) {